-POTENTIAL TRANSFORMER OVER VOLTAGE IEEE Standard C57.13-2008
+IEEE Standard C57.13-2008

-The IEEE Standard defines five distinct groups of voltage transformers and provides ratings for each group.
-All must be capable of operating accurately at 110% above rating voltage continuously provided the secondary burden in VA at this voltage rating does not exceed the thermal rating.

-GPC typically uses "Group 1" Voltage Transformers:

-- Primary voltage may be connected line-to-line or line-to-ground. - Capable of operations at 125% of rated voltage on an emergency basis. (eight hours) - Operation in emergency range will reduce life expectancy.
+- The IEEE Standard defines five distinct groups of voltage transformers and provides ratings for each group.
+All must be capable of operating accurately at 110% above rating voltage continuously provided the secondary burden in VA at this voltage rating does not exceed the thermal rating. - "Group 1" Voltage Transformers are the most commonly used. - Primary voltage may be connected line-to-line or line-to-ground. - Capable of operations at 125% of rated voltage on an emergency basis. (eight hours) - Operation in emergency range will reduce life expectancy.